-- Remove all dead or dying vegetation. - Remove dead or dry leaves and pine needles from your yard, roof, and rain gutters. - Trim trees regularly to keep branches a minimum of 10 feet from other trees. - Remove dead branches hanging over your roof.
-And, keep branches 10 feet away from your chimney. - Relocate exposed woodpiles outside of Zone 1 unless they are completely contained in a fire-resistant enclosure. - Remove vines and climbing plants from combustible structures (e.g., bougainvillea, wisteria). - Remove or prune vegetation near windows (you should be able to see out the windows). - Remove vegetation and items around and under decks that could catch fire. - Create separations between trees, shrubs, and items that could catch fire, such as patio furniture, swing sets, etc. - Irrigation is recommended to maintain vegetation moisture content.
+- Cut or mow annual grass down to a maximum height of three inches. - Remove all dead and dying leaves, pine needles, weeds, grass, branches, and vegetative debris from your yard, roofs, rain gutters, decks, porches, stairways, etc. - Remove all branches within 10 feet of any chimney or stovepipe outlet. - Trim trees regularly to keep branches a minimum of 10 feet from other trees. - Relocate exposed woodpiles outside of Zone 1 unless they are completely contained in a fire-resistant enclosure. - Remove vegetation and items around and under decks that could catch fire. - Create separations between trees, shrubs, and items that could catch fire, such as patio furniture, swing sets, etc. - Irrigation is recommended to maintain vegetation moisture content.